Soulifyx/Soulifyx.github.io/Teachers by Age in Singapore/README.md

 # Tutorial

-This is a tutorial on how to create the stacked and grouped bar chart using D3.
+This is a tutorial on how to create a stacked and grouped bar chart using D3.
 The tools needed are as follows:

 - D3 (either downloaded file or refer the D3 link in your file)
 - A webserver (Apache / Xampp / Python / etc.)